-The big bamboo is a potent shot that uses the two strong and full-flavored rums.
+The big bang (or big bamboo) is a potent shot that uses the two strong and full-flavored rums.
 To help it go down a little easier and tame all the rum, there's a good dose of orange and pineapple juices.
 It's rather tasty and definitely an interesting shot!

 The good news is that you don't have to—and really shouldn't—go it alone!
 The recipe makes four 2-ounce shots, so it’s perfect for sharing with friends.

 In a cocktail shaker with filled ice, combine all of the ingredients.

 Serve and enjoy.